Miami (OH) vs. Kent State NCAA Football Odds, Plays and Insights | November 27, 2021

 - The RedHawks have covered the spread twice this season when favored by 1 point or more (in six chances).

-- Miami (OH) is 2-2 against the spread and 4-0 overall this season when the team scores more than 33.5 points.
+- Miami (OH) is 2-2 against the spread and 4-0 overall in games when it puts up more than 33.5 points.

-- The RedHawks have turned the ball over 10 times this season, 11 fewer than the Golden Flashes have forced (21).
+- This year, the RedHawks have 10 turnovers, 11 fewer than the Golden Flashes have takeaways (21).

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.